National Institute of Neurological Disorders and Stroke: 1968–1980

 Starting in the late 1960s, the budget of the NIH as a whole was reduced, which affected NINDS.
 Training programs were cut.
 President Richard Nixon's administration directed the institutes to work more aggressively on applied research and projects that would directly affect patients.
 Natalie Spingarn argues in her book about the politics of health research that the Nixon administration resisted scientists who did were not politically sympathetic to the president.
 Shannon has described the years between 1967 and 1970 as a time of "progressive constraints": the budgetary process was "chaotic", with "Presidential vetoes, overrides by Congress, proposed recission of funds allocated, acceptance or rejection of these recissions by Congress, impoundment of appropriations, and their later release by court action".
 In general, increases in the NIH budget during the 1970s and 1980s often did not exceed inflation.
 Edward F. MacNichol, who was director of NINDS between 1968 and 1973 described his tenure as the end of a "long period of NIH prosperity".
 Rowland writes that "these years of financial insecurity may have been the most difficult time in the history of NINDS".
 However, he notes the achievements they made as well.
 For example, King Engel and his team discovered that prednisone could effectively treat myasthenia gravis and acetazolamide was shown to prevent periodic paralysis.

 In March 1975 the institute was again renamed, becoming the National Institute of Neurological and Communicative Disorders and Stroke (NINCDS).

 1980s

 In November 1988, some of NINCDS's research was moved to the newly created National Institute on Deafness and Other Communication Disorders, and NINCDS was renamed the National Institute of Neurological Disorders and Stroke, its current name.

 1990s

 During the 1990s, Senators Arlen Specter and Tom Harkin were responsible for pushing a large increase in the NIH budget as a whole.
 They doubled it in five years and subsequent years saw annual increases of 15 percent.

 2000s

 The NINDS budget passed $1 billion for the first time in fiscal 2000; the bulk of the budget is dedicated to extramural research and investigator-initiated grants (intramural research accounts for about 10 percent of the total).

+2020s

+In 2025, the NINDS Biorepository, along with at least 33 other online archives, placed a disclaimer on their site that read, "This repository is under review for potential modification in compliance with Administration directives" as a result of Executive Order 14168.